Dueling Citizenships: Fate of Western ISIS Captives Uncertain as Crisis Looms

 It’s especially murky for those with Western or dual citizenships.

-The unilateral move by the British government, based on a law brought in by Theresa May’s government (perhaps her only defining achievement, if it can be called that) has caught the Canadian government off guard.
-While Letts has never had a Canadian passport, if he is deported from Syria, he would surely end up in Canadian custody now that the Brits have abdicated their responsibility to their former national.
+The unilateral move by the British government, based on a law brought in by the erstwhile Theresa May’s government (perhaps her only defining achievement, if it can be called that) caught the Canadian government off guard.
+While Letts has never had a Canadian passport, if he is deported from Syria, it is likely that he would end up in Canadian custody now that the Brits declared Letts persona non grata.

-As for acts for which he is accused outside of Canada’s jurisdiction – due process must be followed before Mr. Letts is taken into custody in Canada.
+As for acts for which he is accused outside of Canadian jurisdiction, due process must be followed before Mr. Letts is taken into custody in Canada.
 Currently, Letts is being held in a prison camp run by American-backed Kurdish fighters in Northern Syria.
 The Kurdish-led administration in this area has called for the creation of an international tribunal to try the thousands of suspected ISIS members in their custody.

-Speaking to the BBC, the administration’s head of foreign affairs, Abdul Karim Omar, asserted that the fact that so few nations had repatriated their citizens who joined ISIS has added to their problems.
+Speaking to the BBC in 2019, the administration’s head of foreign affairs, Abdul Karim Omar, said, the fact so few nations had repatriated their citizens who joined IS has added to their problems.

-The circumstances, which Letts faces is not new: it is no less than the third such case in which the UK government has revoked citizenship.
-In one case, that of Shamimi Begum who was born in the UK to Bangladeshi immigrants, the decision to revoke her citizenship has essentially left her stateless while she still remains in a refugee camp.
+The circumstances, which Letts faces is not new: rather, it’s the third such case in which the UK government has revoked citizenship.
+In one case, that of Shamima Begum who was born in the UK to Bangladeshi immigrants, the government has left her stateless while she remains in a refugee camp.
 It is contrary to International Law to leave someone stateless.
 However, Britain has argued that Begum had the right to apply for a Bangladeshi passport by right of ancestry, and therefore, the UK was not flouting International Law.
-Naturally, the Bangladeshi government has taken great umbrage at this presumption by the British government: it seems rightly a tad colonial to them but probably resonates with the hoards of Brexiters that form the Conservative Party’s core constituency.
+So far, there are no takers in Dhaka.

 Legal experts are divided on the issue.
-Professor Jatindra Kumar Das, Dean, Faculty of Law, University of Calcutta, maintains that Citizenship is an absolute and fundamental right, which nations operating within the ambit of international agreements must respect.
+JK Das, Dean of Hazra Law College, University of Calcutta maintains that Citizenship is an absolute and fundamental right, which nations operating within the ambit of international agreements must respect.
 “It is jus cogens,” he says quoting the Latin phrase meaning compelling law.
-“In other words, while countries are only technically bound by their own laws, jus cogens asserts that the principles which form the norms of international law cannot simply be ignored.
-So, countries are compelled to follow the international laws….
-Indeed, whether you look at the Universal Declaration of Human Rights or the 1961 UN Convention (banning the revocation of citizenship based on race, religion or politics or the circumstance of leaving someone stateless) the conference of Nationality on an individual should be interpreted as a fundamental right.”
+“In other words, while countries are only technically bound by their own laws, jus cogens asserts that the principles which form the norms of international law that cannot be set aside and so countries are compelled to follow the international laws.
+Indeed, whether you look at the Universal Declaration of Human Rights or the 1961 UN Convention banning the revocation of citizenship based on race, religion or politics or the circumstance of leaving someone stateless, the conference of Nationality on an individual should be interpreted as a fundamental right.”

-Not all experts agree: Professor Manoj Kumar Sinha, former Director of the Indian Society of International law and professor at West Bengal Institute of Juridical Sciences, maintains that local jurisdiction reigns supreme.
+Not all experts agree: Professor Manoj Kumar Sinha, former Director of the Indian Society of International law and professor at West Bengal Institute of Juridical Sciences, asserts that local jurisdiction reigns supreme.

 “While International Law offers a legal framework in which countries should operate, they are only compelled to follow their own national laws.
-And, when such laws conflict with International Law, the national law wins out,” says Sinha.
+And, when such laws conflict with International Law, the national law wins out.”

 So, is Britain within their rights to strip Letts and others of citizenship.
 Sinha says, technically, the answer is “yes”.
 However, the families have the right to challenge in British courts, and appeal to the European Court of Justice, which is the Supreme Court in matters of European Union Law of which the UK is a signatory.
 And, Brexit has no impact on the UK being bound by the ECJ.